NHSDigital/integration-adaptor-lab-results/mesh/README.md

 For all commands `[mailbox_id]` is the id of the mailbox used for the request.
 The `MAILBOX_PASSWORD` environment variable must be correct for the given id.

+### Environment set up

+Invoke the desired `env.sh` file to load environment variables that will be used by the mesh client

+Your own values:

+    source env.sh

+Predefined fake mesh values:

+    source env.fake-mesh.sh

 ### Authenticate

 MESH API docs says to do this first, but in our experience it seems that it's not needed.